ORAL HISTORIES

 NOELLE CAMPBELL-SMITH | Bartender

-Noelle Campbell-Smith interview by Alisha Stranges for the LGBTQ Oral History Digital Collaboratory, June 25, 2021, Zoom video recording, The ArQuives: Canada’s LGBTQ2+ Archives, Toronto ON.
+Noelle Campbell-Smith interview by Alisha Stranges for the LGBTQ Oral History Digital Collaboratory, June 25, 2021, Zoom video recording.

 Noelle Campbell-Smith is a 50-year-old, white, non-binary, lesbian person.
 At the time of the interview, Campbell-Smith was living in Toronto, Ontario during the COVID-19 pandemic and working for the Ontario government as a web developer and accessibility advisor.
 The interview concerns their experiences as a patron and volunteer bartender at the Pussy Palace bathhouse event on September 14, 2000.
 Campbell-Smith discusses her drag king persona, her sense memories of the Pussy Palace, her experience while bartending at the bathhouse on the night the Palace was raided, her confusion around the need for a police presence given how attentive she was to the demands set out in the Special Occasions Permit, and other topics.
 Campbell-Smith mentions Toronto, Ontario; New York, New York; San Francisco, California; Provincetown, Massachusetts; London, England; and Ibiza.
 The interview concerns the time between 2000 and 2021, with a focus on 2000 to 2003.